 I remember reading Henri Lefebvre’s Introduction to Modernity about two years ago.
 In late June on the morning elektrichkas from Zheleznodorozhny to Moscow.
 I think that few books have given me such delight.
 There’s a phrase from a poem by Umberto Saba where he talks of Trieste’s old city (Citta’ Vecchia):

 Piu’ puro dove piu’ turpe la via.

-It is the following tale which Lefebvre tells which is the passage which stuck most deeply in my memory.
+It is the following tale which Lefebvre tells which stuck most deeply in my memory.
 It is the tale of a carpenter’s son who was very gifted at drawing.
 The teacher gave him extra lessons – helping him as much as he could.
-Dupont illustrated Zola novels at 12 during playtimes and went on a tour of France at fifteen He did lightning pen or pencil sketches of fat, bourgeois on café’ terraces or in fashionable meeting places.
+Dupont illustrated Zola novels at twelve years old during playtimes and went on a tour of France at fifteen.
+He did lightning pen or pencil sketches of fat bourgeois on café’ terraces or in fashionable meeting places.
 He told me that more than once the portraits he did for the odd coin or two would steer close to caricature.

 His attic became full of canvasses.
 What bourgeois would have bought those wonderful and passionately realist paintings?
 Not one.
 They were not decadent or titillating enough.
 Joseph Dupont was not one to reject the world of things and objects… what he painted was unlike everything here- unlike the Impressionists, the Fauves, the Cubists, those vandals of idealism and decrepitude.
 What he painted was like – what he painted.”